 There is limited research available on which households want to reduce their car ownership, how this differs within neighbourhoods, and whether people's attitudes and values towards their local area, community and environment are a big influence.

-Pete will research how these new transport policies have been performing, looking specifically at the West Midlands area.
-Pete will then use social science methods, like surveys and interviews, to understand who is interested in shifting away from car ownership and why.
-Finally, he will use insights from social psychology to develop a new policy that enables communities to collaborate by trading multiple cars in together and receiving a benefit that improves their local area and transport experience.
+Pete's project examines how new transport policies have been performing, looking specifically at the West Midlands area.
+Social science methods, like surveys and interviews, have proven effective to understand who is interested in shifting away from car ownership and why.
+Finally, insights from social psychology will be applied to develop a new policy that enables communities to collaborate by trading multiple cars in together and receiving a benefit that improves their local area and transport experience.

-Pete's research will make an impact on local transport operators, who are looking for more advanced ways to understand how people want to travel and need more robust and creative methods to design, communicate and test new policy ideas.
+Pete's project will impact on local transport operators who are looking for more advanced ways to understand how people want to travel and need more robust and creative methods to design, communicate and test new policy ideas.